 Meanwhile, Loreda’s perspective is shaped by the time she’s living in.
-For most of her recently life she’s only known a life of drought and poverty.
+For most of her recent life she’s only known a life of drought and poverty.
 And she sees her mother as being without joy and stressed, because times are difficult.
+She doesn’t realize her mother is only like that right now out of necessity.
 She imagines that her father agrees with her on everything, even when he doesn’t say anything, failing to realize his thoughts are probably more complex and involved than hers.

 While Elsa accepted the Martinelli’s love for this land as her own, she sees that Loreda has adopted her father’s outlook.
-Rafe had filled Loreda with ideas of faraway places and talked to about complaints about farm life, and now Loreda is unhappy there.
+Rafe has filled Loreda’s head with ideas of faraway places, and he tells her about his complaints about farm life.
+As a result, Loreda is now unhappy there.

 As she does her chores, Elsa sees that a dust storm is approaching.
 Elsa and Rafe hurry inside as the walls shake and winds howl.
 Meanwhile, Loreda and Ant are hiding in the schoolhouse.
 Afterwards, Mrs. Buslik leads them out.
 Loreda and Ant head toward town along with Stella and her younger sister, Sophia.
 Elsa rides up to take them home.

-Back on the farm, as Loreda does chores, the ground hear her suddenly splits open from the dryness and heat, revealing a chasm.
+Back on the farm, as Loreda does chores, the ground near her suddenly splits open from the dryness and heat, revealing a chasm.

 As Elsa sadly looks out at all the dead vegetation around her, Elsa recalls how she’d once brought Loreda as an infant to her parents’ house in hopes that they would accept her back, but they had shut the door in her face.
 She never saw them again, but their absence and knowing they didn’t love her still bothers her.